 Wow!
 Has it really been three months (November 2016) since my last article?
 I guess so.
 I've hinted before that I would need to take a financial hiatus for a bit so, yeah, that was the result.
 I managed to scrape up some money for a birthday present to myself, hence this article.

-We're going to stray away from Star Trek and take a look at a ship from one of my all time favorite, but short lived TV shows, Firefly.
+We're going to stray away from Star Trek for once and take a look at a ship from one of my all time favorite, but short lived TV shows, "Firefly".
 At least we did get a movie out of it, but it's been a LOOONG time since we've seen anything else.

 When it comes to getting your hands on a pre-built and pre-painted version of this ship, your choices have always been very limited.
-I like my models to be a certain size and quite frankly, most available choices are way beyond my pay grade.
-I've done some quick searching and besides the two I'm going to share, most other models you can get are anywhere from $350 all the way up to $3000+!!!
+I like my models to be a certain size and quite frankly, most available choices are bigger than I like and way beyond my pay grade.
+I've done some quick searching and besides the two I'm going to share, most of the other models you can get are anywhere from $350 all the way up to $3000+!!!

 Following is what I like to call the "Gravy Shots" of my articles.
 I try to show you a size comparison of everything in my collection to help you make a better decision on your own purchase.